Srigong10/Srigong10/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on something cool.
+- 🔭 I’m currently working on data science
 - 🌱 I’m currently learning about repositories on GitHub
 - ⚡ Fun fact: Learning == Peace